pagopa/io-app/ios/fastlane/README.md

 fastlane ios refresh_profiles
 ```

-### ios alpha
+### ios beta
 ```
-fastlane ios alpha
+fastlane ios beta
 ```
-Submit a new Alpha Build to HockeyApp
+Submit a new Beta Build to HockeyApp

 This will also make sure the profile is up to date
 ### ios release